Q-Technologies/puppet-local_users/README.md

 ```

+**Important**

 The `local_users::remove::sysusers` collection will not try to remove the home directory regardless of the global `managehome` setting.
+If a system
+user is specified for removal in `local_users::remove::users` and `managehome` is also set to `true` then the home directory will be removed (or attempted
+at least) - e.g. `/root`, `/sbin`, etc. - which will corrupt your systems! (i.e. delete critical binaries).

 ## Usage